 Live plants or wet items should be packaged, in paper.

-Mushrooms should be submitted to the lab for analysis within 24 hours or stored under refrigeration.
+Mushrooms should be submitted to the lab for analysis within 24 hours or stored in a dry environment not exceeding temperatures of 80 degrees Celsius..
 Mushroom spores should not be submitted.

+LSD is light and heat sensistive.
+Suspected LSD should be delivered to the lab or kept in a cool dark place.

 Evidence that pose a danger to analyst safety, like syringes, should be packaged in clear, plastic “sharps” containers, any additional packaging should be plastic to ensure the sharps container is visible.